Dallas is the third largest city in Texas and has a completely different feel than its nearby neighbors – Fort Worth and Grapevine.

 5. Dallas Museum of Art

 Located across the street from Klyde Warren Park is the Dallas Museum of Art.
-While art musems/galleries aren’t places we frequent with our young children, this one in the Dallas Arts District has an interactive kids area and admission is free.
+Located in the Dallas Arts District, this museum has an interactive kids area and admission is free.

 6. McKinney Avenue Trolley